Black Hat SEO vs. White Hat SEO

 I cannot stress this enough, Using Black Hat SEO will get your site punished by Google, and YOU will be the one to pay for this!
 (Companies that employ black hat techniques are notoriously not reputable and will not be willing or able to restore your good standing with Google once you get a penalty; contact us if you’ve been hit by a Google penalty and want to restore your good name.)

 White hat SEO are the techniques/practices that search engines deem acceptable in reaching your search engine marketing goals.

 Examples of white hat SEO are: using SEO best practices, blogging with fresh/relevant content, social media, adding fresh content to your website, on-page optimization, etc. Essentially, fresh and relevant content lies at the crux of white hat SEO.
 However, there are also a few other techniques that are still considered white hat.
 To help you get off on the right foot, we’ve compiled a few white SEO techniques that are relatively simple to implement yet useful to your overall content marketing goals.

 White hat SEO is reliable.
 We discourage the use of black hat SEO because black hat SEO is frowned upon by search engines like Google, and if you are caught using black hat SEO tricks (such as link farms), then your site will be punished and might even get banned by Google.
 The short-term benefits of black hat SEO simply do not outweigh its severe consequences.
-We hope you found this blog helpful, and if you want to learn more about SEO companies (such as Premiere Creative) that use white hat SEO, feel free to give us a call.
+We hope you found this blog helpful, and if you want to learn more about SEO companies that use white hat SEO, feel free to give us a call.
 Connect with our SEO team today by dialing (973) 346-8100.